PipeInc/check-this-out/README.md

 The pre-commit hooks will make use of the standard linter, formatter and security checks to guarantee the quality of the code.

-The file `.pre-commit-config.yaml` is the configurationfile for pre-commit stuffs and the file `.tflint.hcl` are the rules for the [tflint plugin](https://github.com/terraform-linters/tflint).
+The file `.pre-commit-config.yaml` is the configuration file for pre-commit stuffs and the file `.tflint.hcl` are the rules for the [tflint plugin](https://github.com/terraform-linters/tflint).

 **Hooks**